What is nonverbal communication: importance, types, and examples

 Nonverbal communication sets the tone for positivity in the workplace.
 Openness, respect, and inclusivity are portrayed through gestures, active listening, and inclusivity.

-3 key elements of nonverbal communication
+What are the key elements of nonverbal communication?

 To enhance your nonverbal methods of communication the following three elements play a very important role.
 This includes: